Design and synthesis from hit to clinical candidate

 We offer computational chemistry as an integrated component of any medicinal chemistry project and as a stand-alone service.

-MercachemSyncom has a dedicated team for the design and synthesis of compound arrays, with a focus on novel 3D scaffolds.
+MercachemSyncom has a dedicated team for the design and synthesis of compound arrays, with a focus on novel sp3-rich, 3-dimensional scaffolds.

-High throughput is essential to rapidly explore the chemical space around a hit compound.
+Parallel array synthesis is a powerful tool to rapidly explore the chemical space around a hit compound.
 At MercachemSyncom, we have developed streamlined workflows to optimize our library synthesis.
-The equipment our chemists use is semiautomated, allowing both a speedy process and room for customization.
-We have multiple kits available to adapt the setup of the library to your specific needs, whether this is a few compounds or a few hundred.
+The equipment our chemists use is semi-automated, allowing both a speedy process and room for customization.
+We have multiple platforms available to adapt the setup of the library to your specific needs, whether this is a few compounds or a few hundred.

 Integrated Drug Discovery